Writing a Book Outline: 5 Essential Sections That Build a Solid Story

-It’s hard work to write a book.
+It's hard work to write an entire book.
 However, you can make your writing process a lot easier if you commit to writing a book outline before you tackle the actual writing.

 But what if you're resistant to writing a book outline?
 Maybe you're afraid that you'll dread each writing session if planning becomes a dominant part of the process.

-There’s a lot of writing tips online instructing you on how to build the best outline for your book idea, whether or not it’s your first time or thousandth.
+There are a lot of writing tips online instructing you on how to build the best outline for your book idea, whether or not it's your first time or thousandth.

 Some of this advice will suggest that you need a heavy outline that works as a steady roadmap for your story's plot.
 Other times, you might look for a lighter approach to building a book plan.

-No matter what type of outliner you are, writing a book outline of any approach will help you write a stronger storyline for your first book (and future ones).
-To start, it’s important that you consider five essential sections when building a solid writing plan.
+No matter what type of outliner you are, writing a book or story outline using any approach will help you write a stronger storyline for your first book (and future ones).
+To start, it's important that you consider five essential sections when building a solid writing plan.

 A Story Without a Plan is Unstable